EngMoheb/Elevvo-Data-Analytics-Internship/Task 5/README.md

 - ✅ **Standardized text** → Country names cleaned and variants unified (USA, United States, U.S.A. → USA)
 - ✅ **Referential integrity** → Checked for orphaned tracks, missing invoices, or broken foreign keys
 - ✅ **Business rule checks** → Flagged unit prices or quantities ≤ 0

-We also created a data changes audit table to track every transformation for transparency and reproducibility.

 ## 🔍 The Discovery Phase: Analysis Queries

 With clean data in place, we wrote targeted SQL queries to answer the business questions.